Machine Learning and Transformers for Thyroid Carcinoma Diagnosis: A Review: Limitations and challenges

-\item Presently, due to advancements in technology, especially in TC diagnosis, and the growing availability of medical and patient data, researchers face challenges in developing algorithms capable of efficiently handling a limited number of samples.
-These samples could be characterized by noise, lack of annotations, sparsity, incompleteness, or high dimensionality.
-As a result, there is a need for \ac{AI} algorithms that are not only highly efficient but also able to process large datasets shared among healthcare providers and patients, or between specialist doctors, as underlined in the research by Sayed et al. \cite{sayed2023time}.

-\item Error Vulnerability: Despite \ac{AI}'s inherent autonomy, it is prone to making errors.
+\textbf{(d) Data loss and Error vulnerabilities:} The shift towards digital medical records is crucial, notably in cancer diagnosis using slide images.
+This latter facilitates the use of \ac{AI} for pathologic examinations \cite{dov2019thyroid}.
+Nonetheless, medical digitalization encounters specific challenges.
+There exists the danger of losing critical information during the digital conversion process and potential inaccuracies due to data compression methods applied in autoencoder algorithms.
+Thus, selecting the right digitalization technology is essential to ensure the preservation of data fidelity and authenticity \cite{halicek2019head}.
+The subtle contrast between the thyroid gland and surrounding tissues complicates accurate analysis and diagnosis of \ac{TC}.
+Despite \ac{AI}'s inherent autonomy, it is prone to making errors.
 For example, training an algorithm with \acp{TCD} for identifying cancerous regions can lead to biased predictions if the training datasets are biased.
 These biases may then lead to a series of erroneous results, which could go unnoticed for a significant duration.
 Identifying and correcting the source of these errors, once recognized, can be a laborious process, as explored in the research by Karsa et al. \cite{karsa2020optimized}.

-\item The data form: Even with the significant advances in leveraging \ac{AI} for \ac{TCD}, ongoing challenges due to several persistent limitations remain.
-The growing need for varied medical imaging technologies results in the creation of large datasets crucial for \ac{AI} algorithms.
-Nonetheless, efficiently managing and organizing this abundance of data has emerged as a daunting challenge.
-A primary issue exacerbating this challenge is the absence of adequate labeling, annotation, or segmentation of data, which complicates the process of data management, as underscored in the research by Kim et al. \cite{kim2022second}.

-\item Unexplainable \ac{AI}: The application of \ac{AI} in healthcare sometimes results in "black box" outcomes, where the decision-making process lacks transparency and sufficient justification.
-This lack of clarity can make healthcare practitioners question the dependability of the results, possibly leading to incorrect choices and treatments for patients with TC.
+\textbf{(e) Unexplainable \ac{AI}:} The application of \ac{AI} in healthcare sometimes results in "black box" outcomes, where the decision-making process lacks transparency and sufficient justification.
+This lack of clarity can make healthcare practitioners question the dependability of the results, possibly leading to incorrect choices and treatments for patients with \ac{TC}.
 In essence, \ac{AI} systems can operate as black boxes, providing outcomes without explicit and comprehensible rationales, a concern highlighted in the research by Sardianos et al. \cite{sardianos2021emergence}.